Quick Answer

 In most cases, the cleanest way to do this is through a full arrears schedule.
 A good schedule usually lists every rent due date, every payment received, the amount of any shortfall, and the running balance.
 If the landlord later makes an adjustment, a credit, or a correction, that should be shown clearly rather than hidden inside one unexplained total.

 This is also where precision matters more than frustration.
-Landlords are often understandably angry when a tenant leaves without paying rent.
-But the file still has to be accurate.
 If the landlord overstates the balance, ignores credits, or mixes rent with unrelated charges, the position becomes weaker rather than stronger.

 Deposit and Other Adjustments

 One of the most common reasons these files become confused is that landlords start treating the deposit as if it automatically solves the arrears position.
-In reality, the deposit may be relevant to the overall end of tenancy balance, but it does not remove the need for a clean arrears calculation.
-The landlord still needs to know what the rent debt was before any later adjustments are considered.
+In reality, the deposit may be relevant to the overall end-of-tenancy balance, but it does not remove the need for a clean arrears calculation.

 - Tenancy agreement and relevant rent clauses